elemat28/FrontEndBootcamp/README.md

 # FrontEndBootcamp

-Live deployement of this repository available at: https://elemat28.github.io/FrontEndBootcamp/
+Live deployement of this repository with **index of completed tasks** available at: https://elemat28.github.io/FrontEndBootcamp/